BlueFinBima/DCS-AH-64D-Profile/README.md

 [Read the Wiki](https://github.com/BlueFinBima/DCS-AH-64D-Profile/wiki)

-This is a Helios profile for the DCS AH-64D Apache.
-It is intended to be used with the dedicated Helios interface shipped with 1.6.5300.x.
+This is a set of Helios profiles for the DCS AH-64D Apache.
+They are intended to be used with the dedicated Helios interface shipped with 1.6.5300.x.
 As such, it makes use of specific panels which are integrated into that release of Helios.